Translation: muddy rice field monk

-APPEARANCE: Dorotabō are the transformed ghosts of old men who toiled so hard on their rice fields, only to see them lie in waste by a neglectful owner after their death.
-They appears as one-eyed, three-fingered humanoid figures rising out of the mud at night.
+Appearance: Dorotabō are the transformed ghosts of old men who toiled hard on their rice fields, only to see them lie in waste by neglectful owners after their death.
+They appear as one-eyed, three-fingered humanoid figures rising out of the mud at night.
 It is said that the five fingers of the human hand represent three vices and two virtues: anger, greed, ignorance, wisdom, and compassion.
-The ghostly dorotabō appears with only the three fingers representing the vices, because he is a spirit of vengeance and rage, angry at the vices which now shame his life’s work.
+The ghostly dorotabō appears with only the three fingers representing the vices.
+It is a spirit of vengeance and rage—angry at the ignorance and greed that now shame its life’s work.

-BEHAVIOR: Dorotabō roam the overgrown fields, calling out in a mournful voice, “Give me back my rice field!”
-They haunt their fields night after night, preventing sleep and otherwise causing feelings of unease to the new inhabitants of their lands.
-They continue haunting until the wasteful owners changes their ways or give up and flee, selling the field to someone who will take proper care of it.
+Behavior: Dorotabō roam the overgrown fields, calling out in a mournful voice, “Give me back my rice field!”
+They haunt their fields after nightfall, disturbing the new inhabitants of their lands and preventing their sleep.
+Dorotabō continue haunting until the wasteful owners changes their ways or give up and flee, selling the field to someone who will take proper care of it.

-ORIGIN: Most of Japan’s land is bound up in inhospitable mountain ranges where farming is impossible, so the land that is usable by humans is extremely valuable.
-Families can save for a life time just to buy a small plot of precious farmland in hopes to leave it to their offspring after they die.
-Of course, children do not always follow their parents’ wishes, and a prodigal son who forsakes his father’s hard-earned fields in favor of vices like gambling and drinking is usually the cause of this eerie specter.
+Origin: Most of Japan’s land is bound up in inhospitable mountain ranges where farming is impossible.
+The usable land is extremely valuable.
+Families can save for a lifetime just to buy a small plot of precious farmland, and hope to leave it to their offspring after they die.
+Of course, children do not always follow their parents’ wishes—a prodigal son who forsakes his father’s hard-earned fields in favor of vices like gambling and drinking will find a dorotabō waiting back home.